0BananaBig0/from_gcc_to_cpp/docs/Classes.md

 ##### Explanation

 1. A final function is **a `virtual` function** that **cannot be overridden** by any derived class.
-   The final specifier ensures that the function's implementation remains fixed in the class that declares it as final.
+2. The final specifier ensures that the function's implementation remains fixed in the class that declares it as final.
-2. This feature can **improve performance** by **devirtualizing calls** to the final function, as the compiler can safely inline such calls, knowing that no further overrides exist.
+3. This feature can **improve performance** by **devirtualizing calls** to the final function, as the compiler can safely **inline such calls**, knowing that no further overrides exist and **not add this function to `vtable`**.

 ##### Syntax